If you’ve had a sweet tooth like me, then pumpkin pie should be one of your favorite dishes.

-Pumpkins don't do to very well on clay type soils, and you can use organic compost to fix the ground.
+Pumpkins don’t do very well on clay-type soils, and you can use organic compost to fix the ground.
 A damp land makes the delicate pumpkin roots to rot or cause other diseases.

 Conclusion: How many pumpkins per plant

 So there you have it.
-Pumpkins are great plant and full of nutrients that are wonderful for cooking and you can harvest and store well in winter.
+Pumpkins are great plants and full of nutrients that are wonderful for cooking and you can harvest and store well in winter.

-If you have any question or comments, let us know in the comment below.
+If you have any questions or comments, let us know in the comment below.